cskeeters/slim_app/README.md

-# php_app
+# Slim_app

-This repository builds a docker image for running web apps written in php
+This repository builds a docker image for running web apps written in php with the Slim framework

 # Build